UlascanKilic/ulascankilic/README.md

 ###

-<h5 align="left">I'm senior CENG student at Yildiz Technical University and working for Siemens as a junior software engineer.<br>Currently i'm using SpringBoot and React for my professional business's and also studying on  Virtual Reality for my hobby projects.</h5>
+<h5 align="left">I'm a senior CENG student at Yildiz Technical University and working for Siemens as a junior software engineer.<br>Currently i'm using SpringBoot and React for my professional businesses and also studying on Virtual Reality projects that I did as a hobby.</h5>

 ###